 21. Understand commercial item definition and learn how to validate your product to qualify as a commercial product

-22. Pursue SBIR Phase I and II (Small Business Innovation Research) if you are interested in quickly getting a scientific/engineering/research grant
+22. Pursue SBIR Phase I and II (Small Business Innovation Research) if you are interested in starting a scientific/engineering/research grant

 23. Maximize grants opportunities and understand complexities in the grant accounting requirements .

-B.S. in Psychology and MBA from Portland State University
+B.S. in Psychology and MBA, Portland State University

 Former Senior Manager, Contracts and Compliance, Dow Chemical